cinemagoer/cinemagoer/docs/usage/quickstart.rst

    >>> movies[0]
    <Movie id:1677720[http] title:_Ready Player One (2018)_>

-IMDbPY also supports getting the top 250 and bottom 100 movies:
+Since IMDbPY 4.0, it's possible to retrieve the list of top 250 and bottom 100
+movies: [#sql_bottom]_

 .. code-block:: python